MobilityDB/MobilityDB/README.md

 Status
 ------
 The extension is under development.
-We are planning to release the first version at the begining of 2020.
+We are planning to release the first version at the end of 2020.

 Requirements
 ------------
  - Linux (other UNIX-like systems may work, but remain untested)
- - PostgreSQL == 11
+ - PostgreSQL > 10
  - CMake >= 3.1
  - PostGIS == 2.5
  - JSON-C
+ - GNU Scientific Library (GSL)
  - Development files for PostgreSQL, PostGIS/liblwgeom, PROJ & JSON-C

 Example for Debian-based systems: